tda-homcloud/homcloud-website/source/install-guide/install_guide_for_Mac.en.html.md

 Paraview window is opened twice in the program.
 When an window is opened firstly, push the "Apply" button and close the window.
-Wehn an window is opened secondly, confirm the red and white points in the window and close the window.
+When an window is opened secondly, confirm the red and white points in the window and close the window.

 After that, the following message is shown in the terminal.